close

 The Romans and Germania

 Before the Romans invaded, the area that is now Germany was occupied by a number of tribes.
-The Romans knew these tribes as Germani and named the land they found and conquered after the people that called it home.
+The Romans knew these tribes as Germani and named the land they found and conquered after the people who called it home.
 Germania, as it was known, spanned from the Rhine River to east of the Vistula River and from the Danube in the south to as far north as Scandinavia.
 The name Germani was probably adopted by the Romans from a Gallic language, although the origin of the word is still uncertain.

 The first written instance of Germanus (the singular of Germani) is in Julius Caesar’s famous Gallic Wars.
 The great historian Tacitus also used the term for his work on the Germanic people outside the Roman Empire, "Germania".
 The word was used in a geographical sense to describe the provinces of Germania Superior and Germania Inferior, but was rarely used to describe groups of people and their societal structures.